FarmData2/FarmData2/components/README.md

   - check other behaviors (`*.behavior.comp.cy.js`)

+    - check that watched props have the proper effect.

+      - e.g. changes to prop changes the component as desired.
+      - e.g. watches and deep watches work.

     - check that actions in the component have the proper effect.

       - e.g. clicking buttons, validating value (required, length, values, format, etc.) etc.

-    - Note: do not retest things tested in events.
+    - Do not retest things tested in events.

 ## Documenting components